newrelic/nr1-neon/docs/alert_webhook_config.md

 # Steps to create an alert webhook notification channel

-In order to setup a webhook notification key, you will need to do the following steps:
+In order to setup a webhook notification channel, you will need to do the following steps:

 ## 1. Generate an Insights insert token